danburzo/grunt-recipes/grunt-recipes.md

 ### Resources

 * http://gruntjs.com, Grunt's official page, with the guides & API reference;
-* http://gruntjs.com/plugins, the list of all available Grunt plugins, with a handy search function.
+* http://gruntjs.com/plugins, the list of all available Grunt plugins, with a handy search function;
+* `#grunt` on `irc.freenode.net` to talk to the Grunt team.

 ### Get Grunt Up & Running